The Seven Principles of Software Testing: A Practical Guide for Testers

 7. Absence-of-Errors Fallacy

-Summary of benefits of following these seven principles
+Summary of the benefits of following these seven principles

 1. Improved Software Quality: Ty catching and fixing defects early, we significantly enhance the overall quality of the software.